Office of sustainable Community Planning Links

 Smart Mobility responds to the transportation needs of the State’s people and businesses, addresses climate change, advances social equity and environmental Justice, supports economic and community development, and reduces per capita vehicle miles traveled.

-The results from this initial Pilot Study are helping shape further implementation efforts.
+The results from this intitial pilot study are helping shape further implementation efforts.
 Further implementation of the SMF is currently underway.
-Stay tuned for more information as the scope of these studies develop.
+Stay tuned for more information and materials on SMF implementation as it is developed.

 - Sustainability Tools and Practices: An Examination of Selected State Departments of Transportation, California Metropolitan Planning Organizations and National Tools, Preliminary Investigation, Caltrans Division of Research and Innovation, March 22, 2013—This report contains a review of selected sustainability tools and practices to identify how well the agencies’ sustainability tools are performing and garner any lessons learned from initial implementation.